lingrino/go-fault/README.md

 The package is mostly implemented, however breaking API changes may still happen before the `v1.0.0` release.
 The fault package is intentionally simple and new features are unlikely to be implemented.
 Here are a few things that may still be added before `v1.0.0`.

 - Option to enable statsd exporting
-- Option to pass a custom fault handler function
 - Option to always run faults if a certain header is passed
 - Option to slow requests in a random distribution instead of a fixed value